Daniel-Abrecht/Discretionary-Program-Access-Control/Unix Program Permission Proposal.md

 graphics and sound cards, which is a horrible idea.

-Using a different user for each possible user program combination with sudo could be used to address this problem, but that would lead to a really big number of users, the user would still have to remember to always switch to the correct user before using a program (setuid and setgid bits won't help here).
+Using a different user for each possible user program combination with sudo could be used to address this problem, but that would lead to a really big number of users and the user would still have to remember to always switch to the correct user before using a program (setuid and setgid bits won't help here).
 On top of that, each of these user program combinations would need an entry in /etc/sudoers, and the user would often have to add a lot of ACLs to model the permissions correctly.
 All this would be a